athiwatp/loopback-rest-api-sample/README.md

 # README #

 A REST API Server implemented by loopback.
+This API contains feature such as authentication and authorization, CRUD, validation, filtering or searching, pagination, column filtering(which column should be returned), and also endpoint-driven related model loading.

 ### What is this repository for? ###